TCLamnidis/BareBonesBash/README.md

 corresponding to the name of the first FASTQ file (`ERR2020617.fastq.gz`).
 At that point the command given within the loop (in this case `ln -s`) is executed, before the next FASTQ.
-After it has completed, the next file in the list (`ERR2020611.fastq.gz`) s picked up, and the loop is repeated.
+After it has completed, the next file in the list (`ERR2020611.fastq.gz`) is picked up, and the loop is repeated.

 Described in more pseudocode: